Annual Weed Abatement Program

 - May - Notice to Destroy Weeds mailed to property owners.

-The Weed Abatement Ordinance requires parcels of 2 acres or less to have weeds cut no higher than 2 inches tall.
+The Weed Abatement Ordinance requires parcels of 2 acres or less to have weeds no taller than 2 inches.
 Parcels larger than 2 acres must have a 30-foot fire break around all structures.
-For further details, please reference Weed Abatement Guidelines.
+For further details, please reference the Weed Abatement Guidelines (PDF).

 Reducing Fire Hazards

 The goal of the Cosumnes Fire Department is to reduce the risk of fire hazards only.
 Although some parcels may be unsightly, they might not constitute a fire hazard.

 Fire hazards exist when overgrown weeds, brush, or trimmings are adjacent to, or could potentially threaten, structures such as dwellings, barns, storage buildings, or stored vehicles.

 Complaints regarding fire hazards may be submitted to the Fire Prevention Bureau: